-Twenty-two privately owned apartments horseshoe around a manicured communal garden.
-From the parking area, access over the garden to shared hall; stairs up to first floor and your own front door; hall with laminate floor, open-plan living/dining/fitted kitchen (dishwasher, washer-drier, microwave, fridge-freezer) with TV/DVD, laminate floor and French windows (safety balcony rails) with super views of the beach and across the bay; two bedrooms ' a double (5' bed) with en suite shower-room (suite), and a twin plus pull-out truckle bed; bathroom (suite plus hand-shower).
-Helpful owners offer a pick up service from airport/station, and will book taxis, restaurants, order flowers etc by arrangement.
-Best for maximum of 4 adults.
-A great place for the coastal path or to chill out and watch the ever-changing moods of the sea.
+From the reserved car parking space, access is through the garden and stairs up to the first floor and your own front door.
+Inside, carefully considered and welcoming.
+Hall leads into open-plan living/dining/fitted kitchen (dishwasher, washer-drier, microwave, fridge-freezer) with TV/DVD and French windows (safety balcony rails) with super views of the beach and across the bay; two bedrooms – a double (5' bed) with en suite shower-room (suite), and one with three singles (truckle); bathroom (suite plus hand-shower).
+Helpful owners offer a pick-up service from airport/station, and will book taxis, restaurants, order flowers etc. by arrangement.
+Best for maximum of 4.
+A great place for the Coast Path or to chill out and watch the ever-changing moods of the sea.

 |Size||Sleeps up to 5, 2 bedrooms|